y1-community/Innioasis-Updater/README.md

 ### Windows

-Easy Install: You can auto-install a preview version of this with Y1 Helper [here](https://www.github.com/team-slide/Y1-Helper/releases/latest)
+Easy Install: You can easily install this with the Windows and Driver setup packages [here](https://www.github.com/team-slide/Innioasis-Updater/releases/latest)

 ### Linux - (Ubuntu recommended, no patched kernel needed except for kamakiri)